salabs/Epimetheus/end_to_end_tests/README.md

 The Test Execution is created in such a way that variables regarding the local and remote execution of the suite will be automatically chosen by the variable file variables.py.
 If you want to execute your local test cases facing a different URL than "localhost:3000" the variable should be changed here.
 Variables.py will also decide whether to use local selenium/webdriver for testing or to use a remotely created selenium container.

+If you decided to create a selenium container for local testing, please change the local remote url in variables.py to match the url of your selenium container.
+By default the application uses a local webdriver so the remote url paramater is left empty for local development.

 ### Directory Structure

 The directory structure of end_to_end tests is as follows.